 This glaciated valley features towering cliffs, tumbling waterfalls, and the powerful Kings River, whose canyon gave the park its name.
 Two prominent rock formations, North Dome at 8,717 feet and Grand Sentinel at 8,518 feet, rise 3,500 feet above the canyon floor.
 Many spectacular wilderness trails originate in the area, especially near Roads End.

-Highway 180 to Cedar Grove is open May through October, weather permitting.
-In 2018, the road will close at noon on 11/13.
+Highway 180 to Cedar Grove is generally open May through October.
+In 2019, the road will open on April 26, weather permitting and will close on November 11 at noon.
 At 4,600 feet (1,410 m) in elevation, expect warm days and cool nights.
 At a lower elevation than the sequoia groves, Cedar Grove is warmer in summer.

 Hiking trails range from gentle walks along the floor of the canyon or steeper ascents of the canyon's rims.
 Features within easy day-hiking distance include Knapps's Cabin, Canyon View Lookout, Roaring River Falls, Zumwalt Meadow, and Road's End Permit Station.